 On page cat links

-You can think of plough pose (yoga plow pose) as a forward bending yoga pose for the hips and spine.
+You can think of plough pose (yoga plow pose) as a hamstring stretching yoga poses as well as a forward bend for the hips and spine.

-You can also think of it as an inversion since the hips are above the head.
+You can also think of it as an inverted yoga pose since the hips are above the head.